litebulb/ProjectEdison/documents/GettingStarted.md

 **Implementation**:

-The notification and alerts which from sent from Edison Admin Portal is begin sent to User Mobile application and to the devices.
+The notification and alerts from Edison Admin Portal are pushed to User Mobile application and to the devices.

 #### 2.5.13 Redis Cache

 **Introduction**:

-Azure Cache for Redis is based on the popular software Redis.
+Azure Cache for Redis is an in-memory data structure store.
 It is typically used as a cache to improve the performance and scalability of systems that rely heavily on backend data-stores.
-With Azure Cache for Redis, this fast storage is located in-memory with Azure Cache for Redis instead of being loaded from disk by a database.

-Azure Cache for Redis can also be used as an in-memory data structure store, distributed non-relational database, and message broker.
+It can also be used as distributed non-relational database, and message broker.

 **Implementation**: